 During 2005, GT&T became aware that GT&T's existing wireless competition, CelStar Guyana, Inc. (or CSG), intended to apply for a second license in the GSM 900 MHz band under the name and in the corporate entity of U-Mobile.
 After confirming such an application, GT&T asserted that this was an improper attempt by one company to use and benefit from 50% of the GSM 900 MHz band rather than the 25% per-company allocation under the NFMU's regime.
 The Prime Minister informed GT&T that the required process of public notice and comment would be adhered to and that GT&T would be given an opportunity to voice its concerns and objections before any such application was acted upon.
-In the interim, GT&T filed an application to the High Court asking, among other things, that the Court order the publication of U-Mobile's application so that the lawfulness of granting such an application could be able to implement a license utilizing only 25% of the GSM 900 MHz spectrum or the impact of any such action on GT&T's operations.
+In the interim, GT&T filed an application to the High Court asking, among other things, that the Court order the publication of U-Mobile's application so that the lawfulness of granting such an application could be publicly considered.
+GT&T is not in a position at this time to predict whether U-Mobile will receive and be able to implement a license utilizing only 25% of the GSM 900 MHz spectrum or the impact of any such action on GT&T's operations.